Icinga/icinga2/doc/9-icinga2-api.md

         ]
     }

 ### <a id="icinga2-api-config-management-fetch-config-package-stage-files"></a> Fetch Configuration Package Stage Files

 Send a `GET` request to the URL endpoint `/v1/config/files` including the package name, the stage name and the relative path to the file.
-Note: You cannot use dots in paths.

 You can fetch a [list of existing files](9-icinga2-api.md#icinga2-api-config-management-list-config-package-stage-files) in a configuration stage and then specifically request their content.

+> **Note**
+> The returned files are plain-text instead of JSON-encoded.

-The following example fetches the **erroneous** configuration inside `conf.d/test.conf` for further analysis.
+The following example fetches the configuration file `conf.d/test.conf`:

     $ curl -k -s -u root:icinga https://localhost:5665/v1/config/files/example-cmdb/example.localdomain-1441625839-0/conf.d/test.conf
     object Host "cfg-mgmt" { chec_command = "dummy" }

-Note: The returned files are plain-text instead of JSON-encoded.

 ### <a id="icinga2-api-config-management-config-package-stage-errors"></a> Configuration Package Stage Errors